Stoney Point Road Race

 The Time Trial starts at the Lakeshore High School on La.
 1088 near Mandeville, LA.
 The TT is a one-way 3-mile route along a two-lane road with a good to very good asphalt surface and low traffic volume.
 Because it is a one-way Time Trial, riders will have to ride back to the start/finish area on the same road.
 It is extremely important that you do not ride back two-abreast and that you stay as far to the right as possible so that cars passing you from behind do not have to go very far into the oncoming lane where the other riders are doing their time trials.
 Riders start at 30-second intervals.
 Your number goes on your right side.

 Special Rules: Check the Race Bible for details and estimated start times.
 All riders are allowed to start the Time Trial.
 Your official time starts whether you are there or not, so don't miss your start!
 Riders who ride back from the finish two abreast or otherwise block the road will be penalized.
 Riders start in order of number within their groups.

 Time Trial Results: We should have the TT and GC results posted to the LAMBRA website (www.lambra.org) within a few hours of the finish of the time trial.
 Results will also be posted at the Criterium in New Orleans.

-Covington finally re-paved their downtown streets and we are thrilled to be back there.
 The Criterium course starts at the Covington trailhead of the Tammany Trace bicycle path and is a technical 8-corner circuit of 1.25 km.
 This course will test your bike-handling skills and recovery time more than brute strength and raw speed.
 Despite the tempting smooth asphalt, there are a few cautions about this course: